Inbibo/adonisfx_docs/docs/licensing.md

 > - `./turbofloatserver -x -pdets="YourTurboActivate.dat" -config="Config.xml"`
 >
 > **Note**
 > - Server installation is not possible on Linux.
-For more information, refer to [https://wyday.com/limelm/help/turbofloat-server/](https://wyday.com/limelm/help/turbofloat-server/#install-linux).
+For more information, refer to [this page](https://wyday.com/limelm/help/turbofloat-server/#install-linux).

 ### Client Configuration